EvidentSolutions/evident-gulp-build/README.md

 Finally, there are the output directories:

-  - `build/gulp/optimized` contains the final build with all optimizations performed.
+  - `build/egb/optimized` contains the final build with all optimizations performed.
-  - `build/gulp/static` contains a static build you can serve when developing.
+  - `build/egb/static` contains a static build you can serve when developing.
-  - `build/gulp/tmp` contains temporary files created during build.
+  - `build/egb/tmp` contains temporary files created during build.

 Interesting tasks
 -----------------

-  - `watch` compiles everything into `build/gulp/static` and starts watching for changes in the background.
+  - `watch` compiles everything into `build/egb/static` and starts watching for changes in the background.
-  - `build:gzip` creates an optimized build into `build/gulp/optimized`.
+  - `build` creates an optimized build into `build/egb/optimized`.

 Settings
 --------